Get

 3. Nutritional Deficiencies

 There are also important concerns about nutritional imbalances.
 Feeding your pet only raw meat would, of course, see them not receiving a wealth of vital nutrients as raw meat isn’t nutritionally balanced.
-But studies have shown both commercial and homemade raw meat diets may have important nutritional deficiencies and excesses.4
+However, studies have shown both commercial and homemade raw meat diets may have important nutritional deficiencies and excesses.4

 Think about a wild dog or wolf eating raw meat in the wild.
 They wouldn’t just eat part of an animal; they would consume everything from the muscles and bones to the fur, which means they would get all the nutrients they need.
 Your dog eating raw meat is an entirely different story because they’re only eating parts of an animal, not a whole carcass.